 In the Manual Drive Train & Axles course, you’ll learn all about manual transmissions, transaxles, clutches, drive-shafts, U-joints, and rear axles.
 Basic shop safety will teach you how to approach manual transmission repair and service, with practice on both all-wheel and four-wheel drive systems as you prepare for the ASE Manual Drive Train and Axles exam.

-The Brakes course also covers:
+The Brakes course covers:

 - Hydraulic systems